 - deli trays

 - food or drink vended by or through machines or non-coin operated coin-collecting food and snack devices on behalf of the vendor.

-A temporary sales tax license (PDF 41KB) is issued for a one-time event in the City of Fort Collins.
+A temporary sales tax license is issued for a one-time event in the City of Fort Collins.
 The license is specific to a particular event and sales tax should be paid to the City two weeks after the event.
 A separate temporary sales tax license is required for each event.
 A vendor may choose to obtain a permanent City Sales & Use Tax License if they are participating in multiple events.